chrispang24/tweets-word-occurence/README.md

 #### Notes

 Search word index solution only loads and searches on first JSON file.

-'dataset_review.ipynb' used for early exploratory analysis on dataset.

 'build_word_count.py' needs to be extended further in future to save Tweet metadata to data store.